 Breathwork

-Breathwork involves the conscious and systematic regulation of your breathing patterns to influence your mental, emotional, and physical state.
-While the breath is a common anchor in many meditation styles, breathwork makes it the central focus of the practice.
-Different techniques can have vastly different effects; slow, deep diaphragmatic breathing can activate the body’s relaxation response and calm anxiety, whereas rapid, dynamic patterns found in practices like pranayama can increase energy and induce altered states of consciousness.
+Breathwork involves the conscious and systematic manipulation of your breathing patterns to influence your mental, emotional, and physical state.
+It is distinct from standard meditation, where the breath is merely watched in the introductory phase; in breathwork, the breath is actively controlled.
+Different techniques yield vastly different results: slow, deep diaphragmatic breathing (like box breathing) can hack the vagus nerve to trigger immediate relaxation, whereas rapid, dynamic patterns found in pranayama or holotropic breathing can hyper-oxygenate the body to increase energy and induce altered states of consciousness.

 Body Scan Meditation